OlgaChern/MatrixSimulator/README.md

 ```bash
 python3 script-gen_0_1_matrix.py
 ```
 This will generate a 0-1 matrix with 20 rows, 10 columns and 30% of missing data (i.e. 0's in a matrix).
-All input parameters are described in log file.
+All employed parameters are described in log file.
 The matrix is written in default output file `output_file.txt`

 To print help run
 ```bash